 See “Taekwondo Techniques” and “Taekwondo Competition” for more information on this topic:

-The Central Taekwondo Dojang is called the Kukkiwon.
+The Central Taekwondo Dojang in Seoul, Korea is called the Kukkiwon.
 It’s purpose “is to promote Taekwondo as a means of general exercise for the benefit of public health as well as to spread Taekwondo as a symbol of Korea and its traditions.”
 It fulfills this mission by determining the requirements for poom and dan promotion, instructor training, hosting national and international events, and promoting health and spirit of Taekwondo through the Kukkiwon Demonstration Team.

 The groundbreaking ceremony for the central taekwondo headquarters was held on November 19, 1971.
 The building was completed a year later rising three floors with a basement level underneath with a competition area, spectator seating, lecture rooms, clerical offices, restaurant, and locker rooms.

 The Kukkiwon hosted the 1st World Championships in 1973.
-“In 1978, Kukkiwon finally succeeded to unify Taekwondo by integrating 10 separate Taekwondo Kwans; Chung Do Kwan, Moo Duk Kwan, Jido Kwan, Song Moo Kwan, Chang Moo Kwan, Kang Duk Won, Jung Do Kwan, Oh Do Kwan, Han Moo Kwan and Kwan li Kwan.”
+“In 1978, the Kukkiwon finally succeeded to unify Taekwondo by integrating 10 separate Taekwondo Kwans; Chung Do Kwan, Moo Duk Kwan, Jido Kwan, Song Moo Kwan, Chang Moo Kwan, Kang Duk Won, Jung Do Kwan, Oh Do Kwan, Han Moo Kwan and Kwan li Kwan.”

 In 1980, the Kukkiwon took over the responsiblity of poom and dan promotion requirements and issuing dan certificates.
 Up until this time, this role was fulfilled by the Korea Taekwondo Association.